 The board, assisted by the nominations committee, is responsible for the appointment of new directors.
 The nominations committee evaluates suitable candidates and submits nominations to the board.

-When considering the board's composition, the different skills, experience, personality types, ages, genders and races are considered to allow for a broad approach to business.
+When determining the board's composition, different skills, experiences, personality types, ages, genders and races are considered in order to achieve a broad and diverse approach to business.
 When a vacancy is identified, the board will, on recommendation from the NomCom, determine the objective criteria to be met by a candidate.
-One of these requirements will include gender diversity.
-All board appointments are made on merit.
+Whilst all board appointments are made on merit, a key requirement is gender diversity.

 Recent directorate changes